Genealogy & Local History

 Discover your ancestors with this genealogy tool that has unparalleled coverage of the United States and United Kingdom, including census, vital, church, court, and immigration records, as well as record collections from Canada and other areas.

-Click here to access Ancestry.com.
+Click here for free access to Ancestry.com.

 Ancestry.com is paid for through the Chesterfield Township Library's membership in the Suburban Library Cooperative, and made available through every public library in Macomb County, Harper Woods, and Troy, in order to provide every individual equal access to opportunities for success.